AdobeDocs/platform-learn.de-DE/help/tutorial-migrate-target-mobilesdk/plan-migration.md

 # Planen der Target-Migration zur Decisioning-Erweiterung

-Bevor Sie Target von der Target-Erweiterung auf die Decisioning-Erweiterung in Ihrer mobilen App aktualisieren, sollten Sie Ihre aktuelle Implementierung bewerten.
+Bevor Sie in Ihrer Mobile App ein Upgrade von Target von der Target-Erweiterung auf die Decisioning-Erweiterung durchführen, sollten Sie Ihre aktuelle Implementierung bewerten.

-## Bewertung der aktuellen Target-Erweiterungsimplementierung
+## Bewertung der aktuellen Implementierung der Target-Erweiterung

-Der erste Schritt zu einer erfolgreichen Migration besteht darin, ein solides Verständnis Ihrer aktuellen Target-Erweiterungsimplementierung zu haben.
-Es gibt Funktionen, Funktionen und benutzerdefinierten Code, die Sie verwenden können und die aktualisiert werden müssen.
-Beachten Sie Folgendes bei der Beurteilung:
+Der erste Schritt für eine erfolgreiche Migration besteht darin, ein solides Verständnis Ihrer aktuellen Target-Erweiterungsimplementierung zu haben.
+Es gibt Funktionen und benutzerdefinierten Code, den Sie verwenden können und der aktualisiert werden muss.
+Berücksichtigen Sie bei der Bewertung Folgendes:

 ### Welche Funktionen werden unterstützt?

 <!--Platform Web SDK is under continuous active development and features and enhancements are added regularly.
 As you evaluate your current at.js implementation, refer to the [supported use cases](https://github.com/orgs/adobe/projects/18/views/1) page for the latest information.-->

-### Welche Funktionen verwenden Sie heute?
+### Welche Funktionen nutzt ihr heute?

 <!--Platform Web SDK is a new library that consolidates all Adobe solutions for the websites into a single SDK.
 This enables tighter integration and enables new capabilities unique to Adobe Experience Platform.
 However, this also means at.js functions are not backwards compatible with Platform Web SDK.
 As you evaluate your current implementation, make note of the following: